What is OPVault?

 Protecting your data against password cracking

-Even if your OPVault data is captured, we use PBKDF2 to slow down automated Master Password guessing systems.
+Even if your OPVault data is captured, we use PBKDF2 to slow down automated password guessing systems.
 Indeed, 1Password was among the first password managers to use PBKDF2 to defend against automated guessing, and we have continued to use and fine tune it.

 OPVault is even more cracker resistant than the Agile Keychain.
 Our switch to using SHA512 within PBKDF2 thwarts many GPU-based password cracking optimizations.